Around Us / Pompeii

 The city has returned many examples of public buildings and private that contribute to the definition of the ancient city’s physiognomy, both its artistic aspects and those connected with the everyday life.

-The most surprising aspect is the number of houses still preserved and complete with their workshops, inns and ovens.
+Pompeii has several points on interest.
+First of all, you should visit its houses, which are still preserved and complete with their workshops, inns and ovens.
 More impressive is the fact that many furnishings have remained intact, allowing us an insight into the more intimate daily life two thousand years ago.

 This is immediately clear walking down the street so-called Via dell’Abbondanza (a modern name, like all of those in Pompeii), one of the most important artery of the city, which was home to craftsmen’s workshops, taverns, inns, dyers’ shops and private houses.